 For many, the subject of our own end is the ultimate taboo.
 We spend our lives building defenses against the reality of the finite nature of time, yet this avoidance often leads to a sense of "autopilot" living.
 However, cultivating mortality awareness isn't about dwelling on the end; it is about illuminating the present.
 By shifting from a mindset of avoidance to one of intentional reflection, we can unlock profound psychological growth and a deeper sense of purpose.

-When we begin facing death with curiosity rather than fear, we find that the "finiteness" of time becomes a powerful filter for what truly matters.
-In my work as a Bereavement Services & Estate Logistics Coordinator, I have seen how death acceptance transforms not only the dying process but the entire trajectory of a person’s life.
+When we begin facing death with curiosity rather than fear, the "finiteness" of time becomes a powerful filter for what truly matters.
+Death acceptance can transform not only the dying process but the entire trajectory of a person's life.

 The Science of Death Reflection